 - Heat recovery equipment

 You can find more information about clean energy equipment eligible for immediate full-cost expensing from Natural Resources Canada.

-Income-splitting rules have changed, making it harder for businesses to use income-splitting as a way of reducing their tax burdens.
+Income-splitting rules were officially changed in 2018, making it harder for businesses to use income-splitting as a way of reducing their tax burdens.

 In the past, small business owners could reduce their taxes by paying dividends to family members.

 Many small business owners used these dividends to help fund their children’s education funds and make cash flow more flexible for their families.
 By splitting or sprinkling income through the family, dividends could be paid out in smaller income tax brackets.